 The greatest problem in Saudi Arabian cyberspace is that of censorship and heavy regulation.
 Here is a brief overview of the situation in KSA:

-Censorship and Internet Freedom
+1. Censorship and Internet Freedom

 Saudi Crown Prince Mohammed bin Salman takes an oppressive stance on freedom of expression.
-The internet is tightly regulated by authorities and any activity, message, or post on social media critical of the Crown Prince is considered criminal penalty.
+The internet is tightly regulated by authorities and any activity, message, or post on social media critical of the Crown Prince is considered a criminal penalty.
 This totalitarian treatment of critical voices compels journalists/bloggers/reporters towards self-censorship, stifling freedom of speech.

-Accessing Geo-restricted Websites
+2. Accessing Geo-restricted Websites

 Geo-restrictions can be quite frustrating for people in Saudi Arabia.
 For instance, many streaming platforms only work within the US or have only censored versions of a limited amount of shows.
-This is true for services like Netflix, Hulu, Amazon Prime Video and more.
+This is true for services like Netflix, Hulu, Amazon Prime Video, and more.

-Stay safe over public Wi-Fi
+3. Stay safe over public Wi-Fi

-Blogging anonymously in KSA
+4. Blogging anonymously in KSA

 Censorship of free speech remains a significant hurdle for bloggers, activists, journalists, as well as the common man in Saudi Arabia.
-The totalitarian policies of the government even led to the arrest of a young man for video-chatting with a woman from California.
+The totalitarian policies of the government even led to the arrest of a young man for video chatting with a woman from California.
 The activist Raif Badawi who was a vocal critic of government oppression and anti-liberal policies in KSA was imprisoned for his dissident views and insulting Islam.

 It is therefore extremely important for activists and anyone wishing to stay safe from government retribution in Saudi Arabia to use a VPN and online aliases to keep their real identities hidden.
 This can make it tougher for agencies to track your location and find out who you really are if they don’t like reading what you have to say on the web.

 VPNs Guides for Other Countries